LLNL/llnl.github.io/about/licenses/index.md

 # SPDX-License-Identifier: (Apache-2.0 OR MIT)
 ```

-There are two interesting parts here.
-First, the copyright section prominently mentions LLNS.
+Note the copyright section prominently mentions LLNS.
 It also mentions other Spack developers, who hold the copyright on the parts of the code they contributed.
 The SPDX line allows us to avoid pasting much longer license headers into each file.
-All together, this makes for a much shorter and more concise header.
+Altogether, this makes for a much shorter and more concise header.

 The Spack example mentions a [`COPYRIGHT`](https://github.com/spack/spack/blob/develop/COPYRIGHT) file because Spack is dual-licensed (see above).
 If you just have a single license, you can simply refer to the `LICENSE` file in your header.